The short answer to how long does it take to grill corn? It takes 15-20 minutes to grill corn.

 The maize consumed by humans is not the same as that consumed by animals.
 Corn may be cooked in a variety of ways because it is edible uncooked.
 Before eating, they can be cooked or grilled.

 Why does corn take so long to grill?

 Corns are nutritious, but they must be cooked properly before consumption.
-It can be boiled by leaving the corn in boiling water for 4-5 minutes or grilled for 15-10 minutes.
+It can be boiled by leaving the corn in boiling water for 4-5 minutes or grilling for 15-10 minutes.

 The time it takes for the corns to grill is determined by the temperature or flame on which they are grilled.
 The corns can be grilled quickly over a high flame, but they must be flipped every one or two minutes to avoid burning and overcooking, or they will lose their flavor.

 Eating any raw food is harmful to our health, and eating raw maize is no exception.
 Raw maize might be harmful to your digestive system since it is difficult to digest.
-Raw food products cannot be digested by the human digestive system.
+The human digestive system cannot digest raw food products.
 It can produce bloating, gas, and in severe cases, diarrhea, all of which can have a long-term impact on your health.

-Because sweet corns are high in sugar, they are not recommended for those with diabetes because they may raise their blood sugar levels.
+Because sweet corns are high in sugar, they are not recommended for those with diabetes because it may raise their blood sugar levels.
 Corn eating contributes to weight gain, and excessive consumption might lead to osteoporosis due to its calcium deficiency.
 It is also bad for our teeth.
-It has a significant risk of pellagra, which is a vitamin deficit in the body, which is bad for a healthy body.
+It has a significant risk of pellagra, a vitamin deficit in the body that is bad for a healthy body.